OpenArchitectAI/open-architect/README.md

 1. Connect to https://trello.com/ and log in.
 Navigate to your target Board.
 Save the Board ID.
 2. Create a PowerUp for your Workspace at https://trello.com/power-ups/admin (you don't need the Iframe connector URL).
 Save your API Key and Secret
 3. Run the init_connections.py script and provide the needed secrets

+## Contributing

+This is intended to be a collaborative project, and we'd love to take suggestions for new features, improvements, and fixes!

+- If there is something you'd like us to work on, feel free to open an **Issue** with the adequate tag and a good description.
+If it's a bug, please add steps to reproduce it.
+- If you have a contribution you'd like to make: first of all, thanks!
+You rock!
+Please open a PR and we'll review it as soon as we can!